michael105/slterm/README.md

 ##### Features

-   * Lessmode: scroll around with less like keybindings
+   * Lessmode: scrolling with less like keybindings
    * Shift+Backspace: enter 'lessmode', and scroll
       back to the line the last command has been entered in the shell
 	* Retmarks: Tab/Backspace to jump in lessmode to the locations of entered commands
    * Scrollmarks: Set bookmarks to scroll back and forward
-   * Hotkeys for changing font size, -spacing and inverting colors
+   * Hotkeys for changing font size, font spacing and inverting colors
    * Inline help (reference of the bound keys)
-   * Switching codepages with hotkeys (cp437,cp850,cp1252,..)
+   * Switch codepages with hotkeys (cp437,cp850,cp1252,..)
    * Input translation of unicode / X Keysyms to the current codepage
    * Several performance and memory related modifications;
      slterm should be the fastest available terminal emulator for X,